-The MTBASIC EPROM or an application EPROM must reside in the 1st slot of the board and an 128K x 8 RAM (or 512K) in the 2nd slot.
+The MTBASIC EPROM or an APPLICATION EPROM must reside in the 1st slot of the PRIMER and an 32K RAM in the 2nd.
+NOTE: If the application EPROM is not designed to produce a prompt or allow communications, they won't occur.